pingidentity/pingdirectory-go-client/configurationapi/docs/AddHttpServletExtension200Response.md

 HasAdditionalResponseContents returns a boolean if a field has been set.

-### GetDocumentRootDirectory

-`func (o *AddHttpServletExtension200Response) GetDocumentRootDirectory() string`

-GetDocumentRootDirectory returns the DocumentRootDirectory field if non-nil, zero value otherwise.

-### GetDocumentRootDirectoryOk

-`func (o *AddHttpServletExtension200Response) GetDocumentRootDirectoryOk() (*string, bool)`

-GetDocumentRootDirectoryOk returns a tuple with the DocumentRootDirectory field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDocumentRootDirectory

-`func (o *AddHttpServletExtension200Response) SetDocumentRootDirectory(v string)`

-SetDocumentRootDirectory sets DocumentRootDirectory field to given value.

-### GetEnableDirectoryIndexing

-`func (o *AddHttpServletExtension200Response) GetEnableDirectoryIndexing() bool`

-GetEnableDirectoryIndexing returns the EnableDirectoryIndexing field if non-nil, zero value otherwise.

-### GetEnableDirectoryIndexingOk

-`func (o *AddHttpServletExtension200Response) GetEnableDirectoryIndexingOk() (*bool, bool)`

-GetEnableDirectoryIndexingOk returns a tuple with the EnableDirectoryIndexing field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnableDirectoryIndexing

-`func (o *AddHttpServletExtension200Response) SetEnableDirectoryIndexing(v bool)`

-SetEnableDirectoryIndexing sets EnableDirectoryIndexing field to given value.

-### HasEnableDirectoryIndexing

-`func (o *AddHttpServletExtension200Response) HasEnableDirectoryIndexing() bool`

-HasEnableDirectoryIndexing returns a boolean if a field has been set.

-### GetIndexFile

-`func (o *AddHttpServletExtension200Response) GetIndexFile() []string`

-GetIndexFile returns the IndexFile field if non-nil, zero value otherwise.

-### GetIndexFileOk

-`func (o *AddHttpServletExtension200Response) GetIndexFileOk() (*[]string, bool)`

-GetIndexFileOk returns a tuple with the IndexFile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIndexFile

-`func (o *AddHttpServletExtension200Response) SetIndexFile(v []string)`

-SetIndexFile sets IndexFile field to given value.

-### HasIndexFile

-`func (o *AddHttpServletExtension200Response) HasIndexFile() bool`

-HasIndexFile returns a boolean if a field has been set.

-### GetMimeTypesFile

-`func (o *AddHttpServletExtension200Response) GetMimeTypesFile() string`

-GetMimeTypesFile returns the MimeTypesFile field if non-nil, zero value otherwise.

-### GetMimeTypesFileOk

-`func (o *AddHttpServletExtension200Response) GetMimeTypesFileOk() (*string, bool)`

-GetMimeTypesFileOk returns a tuple with the MimeTypesFile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMimeTypesFile

-`func (o *AddHttpServletExtension200Response) SetMimeTypesFile(v string)`

-SetMimeTypesFile sets MimeTypesFile field to given value.

-### HasMimeTypesFile

-`func (o *AddHttpServletExtension200Response) HasMimeTypesFile() bool`

-HasMimeTypesFile returns a boolean if a field has been set.

-### GetDefaultMIMEType

-`func (o *AddHttpServletExtension200Response) GetDefaultMIMEType() string`

-GetDefaultMIMEType returns the DefaultMIMEType field if non-nil, zero value otherwise.

-### GetDefaultMIMETypeOk

-`func (o *AddHttpServletExtension200Response) GetDefaultMIMETypeOk() (*string, bool)`

-GetDefaultMIMETypeOk returns a tuple with the DefaultMIMEType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDefaultMIMEType

-`func (o *AddHttpServletExtension200Response) SetDefaultMIMEType(v string)`

-SetDefaultMIMEType sets DefaultMIMEType field to given value.

-### HasDefaultMIMEType

-`func (o *AddHttpServletExtension200Response) HasDefaultMIMEType() bool`

-HasDefaultMIMEType returns a boolean if a field has been set.

-### GetRequireAuthentication

-`func (o *AddHttpServletExtension200Response) GetRequireAuthentication() bool`

-GetRequireAuthentication returns the RequireAuthentication field if non-nil, zero value otherwise.

-### GetRequireAuthenticationOk

-`func (o *AddHttpServletExtension200Response) GetRequireAuthenticationOk() (*bool, bool)`

-GetRequireAuthenticationOk returns a tuple with the RequireAuthentication field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRequireAuthentication

-`func (o *AddHttpServletExtension200Response) SetRequireAuthentication(v bool)`

-SetRequireAuthentication sets RequireAuthentication field to given value.

-### HasRequireAuthentication

-`func (o *AddHttpServletExtension200Response) HasRequireAuthentication() bool`

-HasRequireAuthentication returns a boolean if a field has been set.

-### GetAllowedAuthenticationType

-`func (o *AddHttpServletExtension200Response) GetAllowedAuthenticationType() []EnumhttpServletExtensionAllowedAuthenticationTypeProp`

-GetAllowedAuthenticationType returns the AllowedAuthenticationType field if non-nil, zero value otherwise.

-### GetAllowedAuthenticationTypeOk

-`func (o *AddHttpServletExtension200Response) GetAllowedAuthenticationTypeOk() (*[]EnumhttpServletExtensionAllowedAuthenticationTypeProp, bool)`

-GetAllowedAuthenticationTypeOk returns a tuple with the AllowedAuthenticationType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAllowedAuthenticationType

-`func (o *AddHttpServletExtension200Response) SetAllowedAuthenticationType(v []EnumhttpServletExtensionAllowedAuthenticationTypeProp)`

-SetAllowedAuthenticationType sets AllowedAuthenticationType field to given value.

-### HasAllowedAuthenticationType

-`func (o *AddHttpServletExtension200Response) HasAllowedAuthenticationType() bool`

-HasAllowedAuthenticationType returns a boolean if a field has been set.

-### GetAccessTokenValidator

-`func (o *AddHttpServletExtension200Response) GetAccessTokenValidator() []string`

-GetAccessTokenValidator returns the AccessTokenValidator field if non-nil, zero value otherwise.

-### GetAccessTokenValidatorOk

-`func (o *AddHttpServletExtension200Response) GetAccessTokenValidatorOk() (*[]string, bool)`

-GetAccessTokenValidatorOk returns a tuple with the AccessTokenValidator field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAccessTokenValidator

-`func (o *AddHttpServletExtension200Response) SetAccessTokenValidator(v []string)`

-SetAccessTokenValidator sets AccessTokenValidator field to given value.

-### HasAccessTokenValidator

-`func (o *AddHttpServletExtension200Response) HasAccessTokenValidator() bool`

-HasAccessTokenValidator returns a boolean if a field has been set.

-### GetIdTokenValidator

-`func (o *AddHttpServletExtension200Response) GetIdTokenValidator() []string`

-GetIdTokenValidator returns the IdTokenValidator field if non-nil, zero value otherwise.

-### GetIdTokenValidatorOk

-`func (o *AddHttpServletExtension200Response) GetIdTokenValidatorOk() (*[]string, bool)`

-GetIdTokenValidatorOk returns a tuple with the IdTokenValidator field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIdTokenValidator

-`func (o *AddHttpServletExtension200Response) SetIdTokenValidator(v []string)`

-SetIdTokenValidator sets IdTokenValidator field to given value.

-### HasIdTokenValidator

-`func (o *AddHttpServletExtension200Response) HasIdTokenValidator() bool`

-HasIdTokenValidator returns a boolean if a field has been set.

-### GetRequireFileServletAccessPrivilege

-`func (o *AddHttpServletExtension200Response) GetRequireFileServletAccessPrivilege() bool`

-GetRequireFileServletAccessPrivilege returns the RequireFileServletAccessPrivilege field if non-nil, zero value otherwise.

-### GetRequireFileServletAccessPrivilegeOk

-`func (o *AddHttpServletExtension200Response) GetRequireFileServletAccessPrivilegeOk() (*bool, bool)`

-GetRequireFileServletAccessPrivilegeOk returns a tuple with the RequireFileServletAccessPrivilege field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRequireFileServletAccessPrivilege

-`func (o *AddHttpServletExtension200Response) SetRequireFileServletAccessPrivilege(v bool)`

-SetRequireFileServletAccessPrivilege sets RequireFileServletAccessPrivilege field to given value.

-### HasRequireFileServletAccessPrivilege

-`func (o *AddHttpServletExtension200Response) HasRequireFileServletAccessPrivilege() bool`

-HasRequireFileServletAccessPrivilege returns a boolean if a field has been set.

-### GetRequireGroup

-`func (o *AddHttpServletExtension200Response) GetRequireGroup() []string`

-GetRequireGroup returns the RequireGroup field if non-nil, zero value otherwise.

-### GetRequireGroupOk

-`func (o *AddHttpServletExtension200Response) GetRequireGroupOk() (*[]string, bool)`

-GetRequireGroupOk returns a tuple with the RequireGroup field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRequireGroup

-`func (o *AddHttpServletExtension200Response) SetRequireGroup(v []string)`

-SetRequireGroup sets RequireGroup field to given value.

-### HasRequireGroup

-`func (o *AddHttpServletExtension200Response) HasRequireGroup() bool`

-HasRequireGroup returns a boolean if a field has been set.

-### GetIdentityMapper

-`func (o *AddHttpServletExtension200Response) GetIdentityMapper() string`

-GetIdentityMapper returns the IdentityMapper field if non-nil, zero value otherwise.

-### GetIdentityMapperOk

-`func (o *AddHttpServletExtension200Response) GetIdentityMapperOk() (*string, bool)`

-GetIdentityMapperOk returns a tuple with the IdentityMapper field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIdentityMapper

-`func (o *AddHttpServletExtension200Response) SetIdentityMapper(v string)`

-SetIdentityMapper sets IdentityMapper field to given value.

-### HasIdentityMapper

-`func (o *AddHttpServletExtension200Response) HasIdentityMapper() bool`

-HasIdentityMapper returns a boolean if a field has been set.
+### GetIncludeInstanceNameLabel

+`func (o *AddHttpServletExtension200Response) GetIncludeInstanceNameLabel() bool`

+GetIncludeInstanceNameLabel returns the IncludeInstanceNameLabel field if non-nil, zero value otherwise.

+### GetIncludeInstanceNameLabelOk

+`func (o *AddHttpServletExtension200Response) GetIncludeInstanceNameLabelOk() (*bool, bool)`

+GetIncludeInstanceNameLabelOk returns a tuple with the IncludeInstanceNameLabel field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeInstanceNameLabel

+`func (o *AddHttpServletExtension200Response) SetIncludeInstanceNameLabel(v bool)`

+SetIncludeInstanceNameLabel sets IncludeInstanceNameLabel field to given value.

+### HasIncludeInstanceNameLabel

+`func (o *AddHttpServletExtension200Response) HasIncludeInstanceNameLabel() bool`

+HasIncludeInstanceNameLabel returns a boolean if a field has been set.

+### GetIncludeProductNameLabel

+`func (o *AddHttpServletExtension200Response) GetIncludeProductNameLabel() bool`

+GetIncludeProductNameLabel returns the IncludeProductNameLabel field if non-nil, zero value otherwise.

+### GetIncludeProductNameLabelOk

+`func (o *AddHttpServletExtension200Response) GetIncludeProductNameLabelOk() (*bool, bool)`

+GetIncludeProductNameLabelOk returns a tuple with the IncludeProductNameLabel field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeProductNameLabel

+`func (o *AddHttpServletExtension200Response) SetIncludeProductNameLabel(v bool)`

+SetIncludeProductNameLabel sets IncludeProductNameLabel field to given value.

+### HasIncludeProductNameLabel

+`func (o *AddHttpServletExtension200Response) HasIncludeProductNameLabel() bool`

+HasIncludeProductNameLabel returns a boolean if a field has been set.

+### GetIncludeLocationNameLabel

+`func (o *AddHttpServletExtension200Response) GetIncludeLocationNameLabel() bool`

+GetIncludeLocationNameLabel returns the IncludeLocationNameLabel field if non-nil, zero value otherwise.

+### GetIncludeLocationNameLabelOk

+`func (o *AddHttpServletExtension200Response) GetIncludeLocationNameLabelOk() (*bool, bool)`

+GetIncludeLocationNameLabelOk returns a tuple with the IncludeLocationNameLabel field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeLocationNameLabel

+`func (o *AddHttpServletExtension200Response) SetIncludeLocationNameLabel(v bool)`

+SetIncludeLocationNameLabel sets IncludeLocationNameLabel field to given value.

+### HasIncludeLocationNameLabel

+`func (o *AddHttpServletExtension200Response) HasIncludeLocationNameLabel() bool`

+HasIncludeLocationNameLabel returns a boolean if a field has been set.

+### GetAlwaysIncludeMonitorEntryNameLabel

+`func (o *AddHttpServletExtension200Response) GetAlwaysIncludeMonitorEntryNameLabel() bool`

+GetAlwaysIncludeMonitorEntryNameLabel returns the AlwaysIncludeMonitorEntryNameLabel field if non-nil, zero value otherwise.

+### GetAlwaysIncludeMonitorEntryNameLabelOk

+`func (o *AddHttpServletExtension200Response) GetAlwaysIncludeMonitorEntryNameLabelOk() (*bool, bool)`

+GetAlwaysIncludeMonitorEntryNameLabelOk returns a tuple with the AlwaysIncludeMonitorEntryNameLabel field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAlwaysIncludeMonitorEntryNameLabel

+`func (o *AddHttpServletExtension200Response) SetAlwaysIncludeMonitorEntryNameLabel(v bool)`

+SetAlwaysIncludeMonitorEntryNameLabel sets AlwaysIncludeMonitorEntryNameLabel field to given value.

+### HasAlwaysIncludeMonitorEntryNameLabel

+`func (o *AddHttpServletExtension200Response) HasAlwaysIncludeMonitorEntryNameLabel() bool`

+HasAlwaysIncludeMonitorEntryNameLabel returns a boolean if a field has been set.

+### GetIncludeMonitorObjectClassNameLabel

+`func (o *AddHttpServletExtension200Response) GetIncludeMonitorObjectClassNameLabel() bool`

+GetIncludeMonitorObjectClassNameLabel returns the IncludeMonitorObjectClassNameLabel field if non-nil, zero value otherwise.

+### GetIncludeMonitorObjectClassNameLabelOk

+`func (o *AddHttpServletExtension200Response) GetIncludeMonitorObjectClassNameLabelOk() (*bool, bool)`

+GetIncludeMonitorObjectClassNameLabelOk returns a tuple with the IncludeMonitorObjectClassNameLabel field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeMonitorObjectClassNameLabel

+`func (o *AddHttpServletExtension200Response) SetIncludeMonitorObjectClassNameLabel(v bool)`

+SetIncludeMonitorObjectClassNameLabel sets IncludeMonitorObjectClassNameLabel field to given value.

+### HasIncludeMonitorObjectClassNameLabel

+`func (o *AddHttpServletExtension200Response) HasIncludeMonitorObjectClassNameLabel() bool`

+HasIncludeMonitorObjectClassNameLabel returns a boolean if a field has been set.

+### GetIncludeMonitorAttributeNameLabel

+`func (o *AddHttpServletExtension200Response) GetIncludeMonitorAttributeNameLabel() bool`

+GetIncludeMonitorAttributeNameLabel returns the IncludeMonitorAttributeNameLabel field if non-nil, zero value otherwise.

+### GetIncludeMonitorAttributeNameLabelOk

+`func (o *AddHttpServletExtension200Response) GetIncludeMonitorAttributeNameLabelOk() (*bool, bool)`

+GetIncludeMonitorAttributeNameLabelOk returns a tuple with the IncludeMonitorAttributeNameLabel field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeMonitorAttributeNameLabel

+`func (o *AddHttpServletExtension200Response) SetIncludeMonitorAttributeNameLabel(v bool)`

+SetIncludeMonitorAttributeNameLabel sets IncludeMonitorAttributeNameLabel field to given value.

+### HasIncludeMonitorAttributeNameLabel

+`func (o *AddHttpServletExtension200Response) HasIncludeMonitorAttributeNameLabel() bool`

+HasIncludeMonitorAttributeNameLabel returns a boolean if a field has been set.

+### GetLabelNameValuePair

+`func (o *AddHttpServletExtension200Response) GetLabelNameValuePair() []string`

+GetLabelNameValuePair returns the LabelNameValuePair field if non-nil, zero value otherwise.

+### GetLabelNameValuePairOk

+`func (o *AddHttpServletExtension200Response) GetLabelNameValuePairOk() (*[]string, bool)`

+GetLabelNameValuePairOk returns a tuple with the LabelNameValuePair field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLabelNameValuePair

+`func (o *AddHttpServletExtension200Response) SetLabelNameValuePair(v []string)`

+SetLabelNameValuePair sets LabelNameValuePair field to given value.

+### HasLabelNameValuePair

+`func (o *AddHttpServletExtension200Response) HasLabelNameValuePair() bool`

+HasLabelNameValuePair returns a boolean if a field has been set.

 ### GetOAuthTokenHandler